 Libby Huizenga, MDiv: Public Theologian and undercover social justice warrior disguised as a mild-mannered professor and research librarian at Kuyper College.
 Libby had a childhood crush on Fredrick Douglass (hear the whole story in Episode 100).
 As as an adult, she became passionate about anti-racism by way of becoming a vegetarian… as one does.
 She is an antiracism educator with CORR (Congregations Organized for Racial Reconciliation) and is a trained RACE+FAITH facilitator.
 She identifies as white woman of Dutch ancestry.

-Susie Dixon, MDiv: Director of Discipleship and Relationships at Madison Church: Square Campus, member of MART (the Madison Anti-Racism Team) and an antiracism educator for CORR.
-She is also an adjunct professor at Cornerstone Univeristy’s Professional Graduate Studies program.
+Susie Dixon, MDiv: is an adjunct seminary professor at Cornerstone Univeristy’s Professional Graduate Studies program.
+She also is an antiracism educator for CORR.
 Susie describes her work as “the Ministry of Love” – loving people in spite of their similarity or dissimilarity to herself.
-When not at the church office, she would choose to live on the shore of Lake Michigan, where she spends as much of her time as possible walking the beach and talking with God.
+When not at work, she would choose to live on the shore of Lake Michigan, where she spends as much of her time as possible walking the beach and talking with God.
 She identifies as someone of mixed Puerto Rican and Italian heritage.

 Rev. Dr. Michelle Loyd-Paige is the Executive Associate to the President for Diversity & Inclusion at Calvin University where she has worked since 1985.
 She is a professor of Sociology and the founder of Preach Sista, an organization creating a supportive environment for women to discern, grow into, and celebrate their calling to ministry.
 She has authored and contributed to numerous books, and enjoys vegan cooking with her husband in her free time.
 To relax, Michelle likes to kick back and watch science-fiction movies from the 1950’s and 60’s – Godzilla movies being a favorite.
 She identifies as African-American.